There's no time like now!

 If it helps, plug in your headphones and listen to cheerful tunes as you move (the app cleverly dips music so you can hear the instructions).

-It’s good to plan your route.
-Some people are happy running round the block, or you might want to go to a park.
-Once you’re into the swing of it, maybe look at a map to plan your routes first so you can focus on running.
+It’s good to plan your routes.
+Whilst some people are happy running round the block, you might want to venture further so, once you’re into the swing of it, more FREE apps like Strava or Fetch can help plan your routes, and you can focus on putting one foot in fron to fthe other.